margo/specification/system-design/specification/identity/trust-bundle-and-discovery.md

 The discovery document is an optional entry point to a Trust Domain that points a client to the Trust Bundle URI.
 Each document describes exactly one Trust Domain.

 When discovery is used, an origin serving exactly one Trust Domain SHOULD expose the document at `GET /.well-known/margo` per [RFC 8615](https://datatracker.ietf.org/doc/html/rfc8615); an origin serving several Trust Domains MAY use other absolute HTTPS URLs.
-When discovery is not used, the Trust Domain identifier and Trust Bundle URI are supplied by operator-provided configuration.
+When discovery is not used, the Trust Bundle URI is supplied by operator-provided configuration.

 The endpoint requires no authentication at the application layer; the transport is authenticated per [initial trust bootstrap](./tls-requirements.md#initial-trust-bootstrap).